c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-4-create-application-helm-chart-and-deploy-it/finish.md

 ## Experiment Summary

 The purpose of this experiment was to take you through and use Helm.
 Through this experiment, we were able to develop Helm Chart from 0 to 1 and then deploy it to Kubernetes.
-In the enterprise, Helm can easily manage applications, and different types of applications can be made into a Chart, which can reduce the repetitive work of operations and maintenance and give us more time to do other things.
+In the enterprise, Helm can easily manage applications, and different types of applications can be made into a Chart, which can reduce the repetitive work of operation and maintenance and give us more time to do other things.

 Let's roll back the entire experiment again: